 So be a bit “Neurotic” about it in the early stages.
 Set alarms to remind you when to eat.
 Plan meticulously and schedule your workouts.

 Yes, it’s hard work at first, and yes it’s a pain in the arse, but nothing worth doing is easy.
 The first 21 days is where you tend to separate the people who are serious from everyone else.
-That’s why I offer an unconditional 30 day money-back guarantee for all Worthing Bootcampers.
+That’s why I offer an unconditional 30 day money-back guarantee.
 It gives people who aren’t serious a way to dip their toe in the water, and realise they’re not ready yet without any risk to themselves.

 If you are serious, after that first 21 days it becomes easy.
 Like cleaning your teeth.

 “A successful life is the sum total of several successful years.
 A successful year is the sum total of 12 successful months.
 A successful month is the sum total of 4-5 successful weeks.
 A successful week is the sum total of 7 successful days.
 A successful day is the sum total of 24 successful hours.”

 Millionaire Success Secret #2